-- Area at the end closure of Receiver shall be kept free to avoid any incident.
+- The area at the end closure of the Receiver shall be kept free to avoid any incident.

 - Provide concrete wall minimum 20 meters away (Fig. 2) from the end closure if the area needs to be utilized for any equipment.

-- Eye wash and emergency showers shall be provided in area where operators are subject to hazardous sprays or spills.
+- Eyewash and emergency showers shall be provided in an area where operators are subject to hazardous sprays or spills.

 - Breathing air stations in the facilities handling extremely toxic gases/fluids.

 Fig. 3 shows a typical plant layout.

 What is a Hazard Classification?